 The smiles and squeals of joy from the kids that have participated in this program are something you have to see to truly appreciate!
 They LOVE it!

-We have scheduled two clinics for 2018: Thursday, June 21st and Thursday, August 16th.
 The team’s adaptive sit-skis have adjustable seats to accommodate adaptive skiers of all different heights, sizes and abilities.
-The adaptive ski handle, called a triple bar, will be used with single leg skiers.
+The adaptive skis handle, called a triple bar, will be used with single leg skiers.

 Since its inception, we’ve helped nearly 40 youth experience the joy of water skiing.
 Our goals for this year are to grow the program to reach adults with disabilities and to help more skiers to ski independently.
 With the first goal in mind, we’re offering two sessions on each day this year.
 The morning session will be for participants of any age with a cognitive impairment that may or may not also have physical challenges.
 The afternoon session is for adults that have physical challenges only.

 To help more skiers ski independently, we’ll offer the use of outriggers, pictured below, on one of our sit-skis, and we’re excited to be using our new triple bar for the first time.